Jamiemufu/gym_app_api/README.md

     ```

 3. Set up environment variables:
-    Copy `.env.example` file in the root directory and add your variables:
+    Copy `.env.example` file to `.env` in the root directory and add your variables:
     ```env
     DATABASE_HOST=localhost
     DATABASE_PORT=5432